ddtlabs/smartvisu-widgets/sonos/README.md

   - can be found in the beginning of sonos player macro in widget_ddtlabs_sonos.html
   - some additional readings are created dynamically based on Sonos neighbours within Sonos players.
     - eg. svHasClient_Sonos_Livingroom, svHasClient_Sonos_Kitchen, ...

-**Update notes:**
-- If 99_fronthemSonosUtils.pm was replaced, then type "reload 99_fronthemSonosUtils" in your FHEM command box / telnet session.
-Or just restart FHEM.

 **Debugging:**
 - Enable at least verbose 4 and have a look at 99_fronthemSonosUtils.pm for disabled Log3 and main::Log3 lines and enable them. reload 99_fronthemSonosUtils